-The recommended next steps for the Town of Hull would be to acquire the required permits for the proposed large-scale beach restoration project.
-Ideally, this would be accomplished through a CZM Coastal Resiliency Grant or MVP Action Grant, both of which represent logical steps forward in the resiliency building process for the Town of Hull.
-The estimated costs for this next step are outlined in the table.
+The recommended next steps for the Town of Hull's long-term protective measures would be to acquire the required permits for the proposed large-scale beach restoration project.
+Ideally, this would be accomplished through a CZM Coastal Resiliency Grant or Municipal Vulnerability Preparedness (MVP) Action Grant, both of which represent logical steps forward in the resiliency building process.